Go To Previous Page

 9. Geriatric Nurse

-They assess and manage age-related health conditions, administer medications, and collaborate with interdisciplinary teams to create personalized care plans for older adults.
+They assess age-related conditions, give medications, and work with other healthcare professionals to create care plans that fit each person’s needs.

 Educational Qualifications: